Psychodigital Research

 IICurrent Studies

-Ongoing prospective studies led by the lab.
+A selection of ongoing studies led by the lab.

 Dresden Burnout Study